International Docking System Standard

-The International Docking System Standard (IDSS) is an international standard for spacecraft docking adapters.
+The International Docking System Standard (IDSS) is an international standard for spacecraft docking systems.
 It was created by the International Space Station Multilateral Coordination Board, on behalf of the International Space Station partner organizations; NASA, Roscosmos, JAXA, ESA, and the Canadian Space Agency.

 The IDSS was originally formulated in 2010.
 The plan is for all cooperating agencies to make their future docking systems IDSS compatible.

 Design

-The IDSS docking mechanism is androgynous, uses low impact technology and allows both docking and berthing.
+The IDSS docking mechanism can be androgynous, uses low impact technology, and allows both docking and berthing.
 It supports both autonomous and piloted docking and features pyrotechnics for contingency undocking.
 Once mated, the IDSS interface can transfer power, data, commands, air, communication, and in future implementations, will be able to transfer water, fuel, oxidizer and pressurant as well.

 The passage for crew and cargo transfer has a diameter of 0.8 m.

 The IDSS has a 2-phase docking procedure consisting of a soft capture and hard capture system.

 Active and passive docking roles

 During a docking maneuver, one vehicle assumes the "active" role and the other vehicle assumes the "passive" role.
-A particular IDSS port can be designed to be able to act in the active role, the passive role, or either role.
+A particular IDSS port can be manufactured to be able to act in the active role, the passive role, or either role.
 If a port (e.g., the ones on the ISS) is passive-only, then the other spacecraft must implement the active role.
 If a port is active-only (e.g., the ports on Crew Dragon and Cargo Dragon, and Starliner), then the other spacecraft must implement the passive role.
 This means that spacecraft with active-only ports cannot dock with each other using these ports.

 Soft Capture System

 The soft capture system (SCS) of the active docking system is extended while the passive system remains retracted.
-Each SCS consists of 3 equally spaced petals around the docking ring.
+Each SCS includes 3 equally spaced petals around the docking ring.
 As the spacecraft approach each other, the petals on the SCS align the two docking rings and the two become mechanically latched.
 6 servo-actuated legs then remove any relative motion and may begin to retract.
-The use of the SCS allows for 6 degrees of freedom, reducing the accuracy requirement of initial docking procedures.
+The use of the SCS allows for six degrees of freedom, reducing the accuracy requirement of initial docking procedures.